amolswnz/git-commands/readme.md

 git tag -s `details`

-`details` can be version number or some information
+The `details` can be version number or some information about the commits other than message

 git tag -l              // Lists all tags